lupyuen/nuttx-blockly/README.md

 ![Blockly App Builder with NuttX](https://lupyuen.github.io/images/quickjs2-nuttx.jpg)

-Which will looks like this...
+Which will look like this...

 ![Running our Drag-n-Drop App on NuttX Emulator](https://lupyuen.github.io/images/quickjs2-emulator.png)